Give the gift small icon

 Two months and several conversations later, I had the pleasure of taking a tour of Didlake’s Manassas, VA digital imaging lab, and sitting down with Steven and Valerie Spencer, Director of Business Development, for an interview/extended conversation.

-Seeing that we at Artifcts get asked from time to time, “what should I do with this box of old photos,” we thought we’d share our conversation with our ARTI Community.
-But before I do, one more comment: their facility is amazing.
+Seeing that we at Artifcts get asked from time to time, “What should I do with this box of old photos?” we thought we’d share our conversation with our Arti Community.
+But before we do, one more comment: Didlake's facility is amazing.
 First, it is spotless.
 Paper generates a LOT of dust, and you would never know it by touring the Didlake facility.
 Second, they take security to heart.
 From cell phone lock boxes to security cameras.
 No stone was left unturned when planning the security footprint of the facility.

 What should I do with this box of old photos?